 Tips to Reduce Swelling

-Your surgeon will provide you with the necessary information and personalised recovery plan prior to your tummy tuck.
-In this section, we will discuss some tips that can help to minimise swelling and improve your recovery.
+Your surgeon will provide you with the necessary information and personalised recovery plan prior to your tummy tuck procedure.
+In this section, we will discuss some tips that can help to reduce swelling and improve your recovery.

 Elevate Your Legs